RolfChung/gundeaths/README.md

 The ethnic group 'black' have unproportional higher number of gun deaths and homicides.
-Social politics could address this with support programs to reduce the numbers of people belonging to the "black" suffering from gun death within a time frame.
+Social politics could address this with support programs to reduce the numbers of people belonging to the "black" group suffering from gun death within a time frame.